-- To collapse a particular Section, first click on its name to select it.
-We selected an expanded section called "Overview and Objectives", as shown in Figure 2, below.
+- To collapse a particular section, first click on its name.
+We clicked on the section called "Default Section", as shown in Figure 2, below.
 Then, click the small arrow that you can see in front of its name, as shown highlighted in red within Figure 2.

 Figure 2: Arrow in front of the Section name

 - Alternatively, just double click on the Section's name to collapse it.

 - This collapses all slides within that particular Section, and you will see only the name of the Section and no slides at all, as shown highlighted in red within Figure 3 (compare with Figure 2, above).
 Also notice that the arrow now points rightwards (see the "Default Section" section in Figure 3, below).

 Figure 3: Selected section collapsed